Perry Rhodan: In current events

 Matthias Rust, the then-18 year old aviator who landed his Cessna 172 aircraft on the Bolshoy Moskvoretsky Bridge which connects the Red Square in Moscow in 1987, cited Perry Rhodan's adventures as his main inspiration for penetrating Soviet airspace.

 Dutch ESA astronaut André Kuipers was inspired to become an astronaut from an early age by the Perry Rhodan albums his grandmother had bought for him, and that he eventually started buying himself from his allowance.
 When he finally went into space, on 18 April 2004, he brought his very first booklet along with him.
 It was number ten in the red series, Ruimteoorlog in de Wegasector (Space War in the Vega Sector or Raumschlacht im Wega-Sektor).

 In music

 Christopher Franke, former member of German electronica group Tangerine Dream and soundtrack composer for US science-fiction television series Babylon 5, released Perry Rhodan Pax Terra in 1996, composed of music inspired by the Perry Rhodan epic.

 The German group The Psychedelic Avengers have said that they were inspired by Perry Rhodan on their 2004 release And the Curse of the Universe.
 Another group, Sensus, released a song "Perry Rhodan ..
 More Than A Million Lightyears From Home" in 1986 a presented it at the Worldcon in Saarbrücken.

+In video games

+In 1995, the Czech computer adventure video game Mise Quadam was created based on the motifs of the series.
+In 2008, was released the computer game The Immortals of Terra: A Perry Rhodan Adventure (Rhodan: Myth of the Illochim).

-In science fiction fandom
+In anglophone science fiction fandom

-Bubonicon, an annual science fiction convention in Albuquerque, New Mexico, US, adopted as its mascot Perry Rhodent, a rat wearing only one shoe (or boot).
+Bubonicon, an annual science fiction convention in Albuquerque, New Mexico adopted "Perry Rhodent" as its mascot, a rat wearing only one shoe (or boot).
 Perry's image is reinvented each year for the convention's program and T-shirts, often by the convention's Artist Guest of Honor.